survivejs/webpack-book/manuscript/extending/01_loaders.md

 foobar
 ```

-There’s nothing webpack specific in the code yet.
+There's nothing webpack specific in the code yet.
 The next step is to run the loader through *loader-runner*:

 **run-loader.js**